tbensky/selenium-peoplesoft/README.md

 <img src=https://github.com/tbensky/selenium-peoplesoft/blob/master/Images/004_spinner.png>

 (Note: These annoying spinners will turn out to be very useful later on.)

+The point of this rant is that if PS is so unfriendly for humans to use, maybe it is better suited to be driven by another computer?
+Hmmm....

 # My data for PS